sam563/MissionSQFManager/README.md

 * ReplaceClassnames - `Boolean` - Should the objects names be replaced by the ReplaceClassnames defined in the config?
 * OrderByClassname - `Boolean` - Should the objects be ordered by their classname alphanumerically?
 * RelativePositions - `Boolean` - Should the objects positions be set relative to the user determined / auto generated relative position?
+* DiscardObjects - `Boolean` - Should objects be discarded from the output?
 * DiscardUnits - `Boolean` - Should units be discarded from the output?
 * DiscardVehicles - `Boolean` - Should vehicles be discarded from the output?